Napstyyy/EDocumentation/TournamentsProjectHostingSetup.md

 20. Save and exit **vim** editor

--Now we need to give some permissions to writable folder.

-21. Navigate to writable `cd /project/writable`

-22. Give permissions to the whole writable folder `sudo chmod -R 777 .`

 -Now we will link writable/uploads to public_html/uploads

-23. Navigate to uploads `cd uploads`, run `pwd` and save that path.
+23. Navigate to uploads `cd ci_tournament_bracket-generator/writable/uploads`, run `pwd` and save that path.

 24. Navigate to public_html `cd ../../..`

 25. Now link upload directory `ln -s /path/to/your/codeigniter/writable/uploads /path/to/your/public_html/`

+-Now we need to give some permissions to writable folder.

+21. Navigate to writable `cd /project/writable`

+22. Give permissions to the whole writable folder `sudo chmod -R 0777 .`

 -We will now need to update the uploads structure a little.